vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 2. An aggressive iceberg order that crosses with an order where volume < iceberg volume.
 The initial display quantity is filled and the remaining volume is unfilled.
 Status of iceberg order is partially filled , the volume remaining = (quantity - initial volume) and the remaining volume sits on the book.
 When additional orders thar are submitted which consume the remaining volume on the iceberg order , the volume of the iceberg order is refreshed as and when the volume dips below the minimum peak size (<a name="0014-ORDT-028" href="#0014-ORDT-028">0014-ORDT-028</a>)
 3. A passive iceberg order (the only order at a particular price level) when crossed with another order that comes in which consumes the full volume of the iceberg order is fully filled.
 Status of iceberg order is filled and the remaining = 0.
 Atomic trades are produced (<a name="0014-ORDT-029" href="#0014-ORDT-029">0014-ORDT-029</a>)
 4. A passive iceberg order with a couple of order that sit behind the iceberg order at the same price that crosses with an order where volume > display quantity of iceberg order.
 After the first trade is produced , the iceberg order is pushed to the back of the queue and gets filled only when the other orders in front get fully filled (<a name="0014-ORDT-030" href="#0014-ORDT-030">0014-ORDT-030</a>)
-5. Submit an aggressive iceberg order for say size 100.
+5. Submit an aggressive iceberg order for size 100.
 There are multiple matching orders of size 30,40,50.
-Ensure the orders are matched and filled in time priority of the orders and any remaining volume on the orders is correctly left behind.
-(Low Priority AC) (<a name="0014-ORDT-031" href="#0014-ORDT-031">0014-ORDT-031</a>)
+Ensure the orders are matched and filled in time priority of the orders and any remaining volume on the orders is correctly left behind. (<a name="0014-ORDT-031" href="#0014-ORDT-031">0014-ORDT-031</a>)
-6. Submit an aggressive iceberg order for say size 100.
+6. Submit an aggressive iceberg order for size 100.
 There are multiple matching orders of size 20,30.
 Ensure the orders are matched and filled in time priority of the orders.
-Ensure remaining volume on the iceberg order is (100 - (20+30)) (Low Priority AC)(<a name="0014-ORDT-032" href="#0014-ORDT-032">0014-ORDT-032</a>)
+Ensure remaining volume on the iceberg order is (100 - (20+30)) (<a name="0014-ORDT-032" href="#0014-ORDT-032">0014-ORDT-032</a>)
 7. When a non iceberg order sitting on the book is amended such that it trades with with an iceberg order, then the iceberg order is refreshed (<a name="0014-ORDT-033" href="#0014-ORDT-033">0014-ORDT-033</a>)
 8. Wash trading is not permitted for iceberg orders.
 The same party has one iceberg order that sits at the back of the queue , another normal order in opposite direction , the iceberg at the back comes in front and matches either fully OR partially and gets rejected( <a name="0014-ORDT-034" href="#0014-ORDT-034">0014-ORDT-034</a>)
+9. For a price level with multiple iceberg orders, if an aggressive order hits this price level, any volume greater than the displayed volume at a level is split proportionally between the hidden components of iceberg orders at that price level
+   1. If there are three iceberg orders with remaining volume 200 lots, 100 lots and 100 lots, an order for 300 lots would be split 150 to the first order and 75 to the two 100 lot orders. (<a name="0014-ORDT-037" href="#0014-ORDT-037">0014-ORDT-037</a>)
+   1. If there are three iceberg orders with remaining volume 200 lots, 100 lots and 100 lots, an order for 600 lots would be split 200 to the first order and 100 to the two 100 lot orders, with 200 lots then taking farther price levels. (<a name="0014-ORDT-038" href="#0014-ORDT-038">0014-ORDT-038</a>)

 ### Snapshots